eliedraistudy/Compiler/README.md

 See also the website: http://www.nand2tetris.org.

-During the project we will also learn to program in Swift.__
+During the project we will also learn to program in Swift.
-In this document we will report everything we learned.__
+In the document `SWIFT_basics.md` we will report everything we learned.

 ## Exercise 0

 Learn to read/write from/in a file.